hwdsl2/setup-ipsec-vpn/docs/ikev2-howto.md

 # Note: You may need to enter the import password, which can be found
 #       in the output of the IKEv2 helper script.
 If the output does not
 #       contain an import password, press Enter to continue.
+# Note: If using OpenSSL 3.x (run "openssl version" to check),
+#       append "-legacy" to the 3 commands below.
 openssl pkcs12 -in vpnclient.p12 -cacerts -nokeys -out ca.cer
 openssl pkcs12 -in vpnclient.p12 -clcerts -nokeys -out client.cer
 openssl pkcs12 -in vpnclient.p12 -nocerts -nodes  -out client.key